Fladgate

 Mediation of construction disputes

 This Practice Note considers mediation as a strategy for resolving construction disputes.
-It also looks at the typical procedure for a mediation.
+It looks at when mediation may be appropriate, the typical procedures and features of mediation, and its potential advantages over other forms of dispute resolution.

 Non-negligent insurance